Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Key Deadlines & Milestones

 Colombia's e-invoicing rollout was phased by taxpayer size, beginning with large taxpayers in 2019 and progressively extending to smaller businesses.
 By the end of 2019, the mandate covered all taxpayers.
-The system has been fully operational for several years and is now one of the most mature in Latin America.
+The system has been fully operational for several years and is now one of the most established in Latin America.

 Jan 2019